Athletics at the 1896 Summer Olympics – Men's 1500 metres

 The men's 1500 metres race, the longest flat-track race of the 1896 Summer Olympics programme, was the last event on 7 April.
 It was run in a single heat, with eight athletes competing.

 Summary

-Albin Lermusiaux of France led for most of the race, but was caught by Flack and Blake 100m from the end and finished with a bronze medal.
-Edwin Flack won the race by five meters, becoming the first Australian Olympic champion.
+Albin Lermusiaux of France led for most of the race, but was caught by Edwin Flack and Arthur Blake 100 meters from the finish.

+Flack pulled away to beat Blake by five meters, becoming the first Australian Olympic champion, with Lermusiaux finishing third, a further 15 meters back.

 The four Greek athletes trailed the other four athletes, though records do not indicate which position the last two finished in.

 Background

 This was the first appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 Albin Lermusiaux of France had held the unofficial world record for two weeks in 1895; the two men who had broken his record since then were not present in Athens.
 Arthur Blake of the United States and Edwin Flack of Australia were also significant distance runners competing.